 Have you noticed that we are taught how to do many sporting skills such as tennis, golf and swimming, but rarely, IF EVER taught how to run properly?!
-Just like any sport there is a right and a wrong way to do things.
-Through poor running technique, many people put their bodies under a lot more load than it should be.
+Just like any sport, there is a right and a wrong way to do things.
+Through poor running technique, many people put their bodies under a lot more load than they should.

 There are a number of characteristics to good running technique but probably the 2 most important for new runners would be:

 Posture: think tall and avoid slouching forwards.
 Imagine there is a string attached to your head lifting you up.